 neighborhoods are located in the southwest of Sarpol Zahab, on the road of Karbala to Qasr-e Shirin.
-The residents of this place are among lowincome groups.
-From the outset, this neighborhood was built on land with alluvial soil and in the vicinity of a river channel.
-This part of the city contains a landfill for construction debris from the
+The residents of this place are among low-From the income groups. outset, neighborhood was built on land with alluvial soil and in the vicinity of a river channel.
+This part of the city contains a landfill for construction debris from